 If you’re falling short of your daily fiber quota—at least 25 grams for women and 38 grams for men—you could be missing out on more than just roughage.
-“Eating a variety of naturally fiber-rich foods helps people be healthier even if they’re not focusing on fiber, per se,” says Diana Fleming, PhD, coauthor of The Full Plate Diet (Bard, 2009).
-Not only do high-fiber, low-fat whole grains, fruits, vegetables, and beans and other legumes help sate hunger, they’re also packed with minerals, antioxidants, and other beneficial plant nutrients.
+“Eating a variety of naturally fiber-rich foods helps people be healthier even if they’re not focusing on fiber, per se,” says Diana Fleming, PhD, coauthor of The Full Plate Diet.
+Not only do high-fiber, low-fat whole grains, fruits, vegetables, beans, and other legumes help sate hunger, but they’re also packed with minerals, antioxidants, and other beneficial plant nutrients.

 No wonder studies suggest such foods may protect against heart disease, obesity, type 2 diabetes, and certain cancers, all while helping keep you regular.
 Unfortunately, adults get an average of only 15 grams of fiber daily.
 Boost your intake by chowing on these six fiber power foods.